cdapio/cdap/docs/courses/source/modules/m02_reactor_capabilities.rst

 Module Objectives
 =================

-In this module, you will learn about:
+In this module, you will learn:

 - Continuuity Reactor APIs
 - Reactor as an integrated platform